 Actors have always fascinated me tremendously.
 Maybe it’s because I never quite understood the process they go through to create all the magic, and to this day, I still don’t.
-Right before the director says, ‘Action,’ I wonder what their state of mind is, and how they decide what their face, their body language, or their mind will do to become their character.
+Right before the director says, ‘Action,’ I wonder what their state of mind is and how they decide what their face, body language, or mind will do to become their character.

-She was handpicked by Steven Spielberg to play the mother in “E.T. the Extra-Terrestrial” (1982), based on a screenplay by Melissa Mathison (1950-2015), with a soaring score by John Williams.
+Steven Spielberg handpicked her to play the mother in “E.T. the Extra-Terrestrial” (1982), based on a screenplay by Melissa Mathison (1950-2015), with a soaring score by John Williams.
 The film is about a little alien (superlatively created by Carlo Rambaldi, and Debra Winger contributed to his voice) who wants nothing more than to go home and therefore recruits a bunch of kids to help him get there.
-He’s very fortunate to be found by Elliott, character played by Henry Thomas, who teaches E.T. how to talk, and includes his older brother (Robert MacNaughton) and younger sister (Drew Barrymore) in on the secret, while at first he manages to hide his discovery from his mother (played by Ms. Wallace).
+He’s very fortunate to be found by Elliott, character played by Henry Thomas, who teaches E.T. how to talk and includes his older brother (Robert MacNaughton) and younger sister (Drew Barrymore) in on the secret, while at first, he manages to hide his discovery from his mother (played by Ms. Wallace).

-Ms. Wallace has a lot of stories to share, and oh yes, in case you haven’t noticed, she refers to Steven Spielberg as Mister Spielberg.
-Respect is something truly valuable to her, just like her devotion to her work as an actress, as a former acting coach—for several years, she was the driving force behind the Dee Wallace Stone Acting Studios in Woodland Hills, CA—and she’s a much sought after public speaker, author and healer of the heart, conducting workshops and webinars to introduce people to the healing techniques that she outlines in her books, and to help her clients balance their lives in a successful way, as she describes on her own website I Am Dee Wallace.
+Ms. Wallace has many stories to share, and oh yes, in case you haven’t noticed, she refers to Steven Spielberg as Mister Spielberg.
+Respect is something truly valuable to her, just like her devotion to her work as an actress, as a former acting coach—for several years, she was the driving force behind the Dee Wallace Stone Acting Studios in Woodland Hills, CA—and she’s a much sought after public speaker, author, and healer of the heart, conducting workshops and webinars to introduce people to the healing techniques that she outlines in her books, and to help her clients successfully balance their lives, as she describes on her own website I Am Dee Wallace.